Large-Momentum Effective Theory: Large-Momentum Effective Theory

 The above result has several interesting features: \begin{itemize} \item{The distribution does not vanish outside {$[0,1]$}.
 The radiative gluon can carry a large negative momentum fraction, resulting in a recoiling quark carrying larger momentum than the parent quark, and thus $y>1$.
 The same gluon can also carry a momentum larger than $P^z$, making the active quark have $y<0$.}

 \item{While the above effect is easy to understand perturbatively, it is surprising that a scaling contribution remains outside [0,1] in the IMF.
-As the proton travels faster, one might think any constituent shall have a momentum $k^z$ positive from Lorentz transformation.
+As the proton travels faster, one might think any constituent has a momentum $k^z$ positive from Lorentz transformation.
 However, the order of limits matters because no matter how large the parent-quark momentum is, there are always quarks with much larger momentum, i.e., $k^z\gg P^z \gg \Lambda_{\rm QCD}$.
 In this sense, Feynman's parton model does not describe the exact properties of the momentum distribution in a large-momentum nucleon.}

-\item{The contribution outside $[0,1]$ at one loop is entirely perturbative because of the absence of any infrared (IR) divergence.
+\item{The contribution outside $[0,1]$ at one-loop is entirely perturbative because of the absence of any infrared (IR) divergence.
 This is no longer true at two-loop level, but the contribution depends only on the same one-loop IR physics in $[0,1]$. }

 \item{The distribution for $y$ in [0,1] has a term depending on $\ln P^z$.
 This dependence reflects that the quark substructure is resolved as a function of $P^z$, an interesting feature of boost.
 This dependence is perturbative in the sense that the derivative is IR safe,